Nano-Hydroxyapatite (nHA): Safety, Controversy & Oral Health

 Damned if You Do, Damned if You Don't

 This can certainly feel like the case when it comes to topics where one "expert" says xyz is great, and another says it's terrible.
-I really encourage you to do your own research, and at the end of the day do what's going to make you feel comfortable.
-That's going to look different for every family, and that's okay!
+But at the end of the day it's not a black and white subject matter.
+Everyone has different risk factors, and those factors are going to determine the "best" option.

 Toothpaste Hasn't Always Been Necessary